Aydinhepsaydir/Currency-Converter/README.md

 My application gets live exchange rates (updated every hour) through this website: https://currencylayer.com/

-Due to the nature of my account (free) I am only capable of finding exchange rates from USD to every other currency, while at first this stumped me I quickly realised that I could use those exchange rates to work out the exchange rates of every other currency.
+Due to the nature of my account on this wite (free) I am only capable of finding exchange rates from USD to every other currency, while at first this stumped me I quickly realised that I could use those exchange rates to work out the exchange rates of every other currency.